THE HUMAN GOD

 Other human gods followed to explain other inexplicable events.
 The half fish, half human mermaid god explained the waves, tides, and gale force ocean winds.
 When it is beyond our knowledge, comprehension, and imagination, we ascribe it to a god.
 When there is a strong gale force wind at night when the Sun god is asleep, there must be other gods who are helping the Sun god to maintain the natural order or chaos depending on your inclination.
 Do you prefer a half-full or hall-empty cup?

-Every unexplainable natural phenomenon was ascribed to a god and every major life activity had to be controlled, contained, and consummated by a particular god.
-Consequently we have gods for fertility, farming, war, love, and so on.
+Every unexplainable natural phenomenon was ascribed to a god and every major life activity had to be controlled, contained, and consummated by a specific god.
+Consequently, we have gods for fertility, farming, war, love, and so on.
 On a more personal level, people started sculpting personal gods for specific purposes.

 No plane or spacecraft has ever encountered God, Heaven, or Hell.
 Could Heaven and Hell also be human creations?